dstratossong/ProjectEuler/README.md

 ### Clojure (with Lein)

 The Clojure sources are packaged using Leiningen.
-In each problem namespace, there are always two variables defined: `problem` and `solution`. `problem` is a string containing a paraphrasing of the original problem; `solution` is a number that is the correct solution of the problem, tested against Project Euler.
+In each problem namespace, there are always two variables defined:

+- `problem`, a string containing a paraphrasing of the original problem
+- `solution`, a number that is the correct solution of the problem, tested against Project Euler.

 There are the following useful commands:

 ```Bash
 lein test          # run against defined tests